tabbykatz/monty/README.md

 ## Description
-This is a interpreter program that is created to interpret Monty-like scripted files according to operation codes provided to the us in the project.
+This is a program built to interpret Monty-like scripted files according to operation codes provided to us in the project.

 ## Formatting and Examples